 At Academy Bay Diving, we specialize in organizing unforgettable Diving Trips in the Galapagos and tours that allow guests to Discover the Wildlife of the Galapagos.
+This extends to our daily Galapagos Land Tours too.
 But what is it that makes the waters surrounding the Galapagos Islands so unique?
 What climatic qualities make the Galapagos an ideal home for many diverse species?

 The Galapagos Islands owe their astounding biodiversity and rich marine life to the combination of the converging of five major ocean currents and the equatorial surface weather.
 These conditions have perfectly harmonized to give an array of marvelous flora and fauna the ability to flourish here.
 And this kaleidoscopic biodiversity has been exciting visitors’ imaginations since Charles Darwin first came to the islands in 1835.

 The World’s Most Diverse Marine Ecosystem

 The Humboldt current, named after the European explorer Alexander von Humboldt, sweeps north up the western coast of South America, carrying cold, nutrient-rich water from Antarctica.

 Traveling along the shores of Chile and Peru, it creates the world’s most productive marine ecosystem in the process.
 The Humboldt Current has been designated a Class I ecosystem for its highly productive biodiversity.
 The nutrient-dense waters and ideal temperatures of the Humboldt Current mean it’s a perfect habitat for phytoplankton to thrive; the large numbers of these phytoplankton draw populations of larger animals into the waters.

 At the equator, the Humboldt turns west and joins the South Equatorial Current before heading straight towards the Galapagos.
 The South Equatorial Current is driven directly by trade winds blowing from East to West.